yOyOeK1/viteyss/wikiSites/io-box.md

 # io box

-Universal box with ports / pings.
-It can be use in many use examples.
+Universal box with ports / pins.
+It can be used in many use examples.

 ## for what it's

 In many projects you need to use a sensor / button / ..  or make something in real world, turn on light or make sound, open gate.
 Your project is in digital world.
-But to connect numbers or states in your project, you need a bridge to fiscal world. **io-box** have many pin's. **esp32** can make them do amazing things.
+But to connect numbers or states in your project, you need a bridge to phis cal world. **io-box** have many pin's. **esp32** can make them do amazing things.
 But to simplify it we will go over 4 ways of using pins:

 #### inputs

+So events / change of state on pin in physical world will be read as

 - **digital input**
     change of state from float reading to **GND** or **+VCC**.
-    Things on / off, button, swith, yes / no, true / false, connection / no connection
+    Things on / off, button, switch, yes / no, true / false, connection / no connection

 - **analog input**
     reading in voltage but also reading of potentiometer position to number value in rage of 0 ...
 4095